top of page

 Makayla and Jacob Bierman

-Happily, these two nurse candidates are succeeding together in more ways than one!
-For the spring 2023 semester, Makayla was awarded the Pres Winslow Memorial Scholarship, created in honor of the late Charles Prescott “Pres” Winslow, who was a devoted volunteer in the Winslow Unified School District and member of the NPC District Governing Board.
+YOUR SUPPORT helped them reach their goals!
+Makayla was awarded the Pres Winslow Memorial Scholarship, created in honor of the late Charles Prescott “Pres” Winslow, who was a devoted volunteer in the Winslow Unified School District and member of the NPC District Governing Board.
 Makayla also won the Doris Reed Nursing Scholarship, established by the family of Mrs. Reed in honor of her 50+ years in the nursing profession.
 Jacob won the NPC Friends and Family Leg-Up Scholarship.

 As Jacob wrote in his scholarship essay, “You know how they say love at first sight DOESN’T exist?
 Well, I have to agree.
 I think the beginning a relationship is fun and exciting!
 However, it really takes time, dedication, commitment, frustration, forgiveness, and a lot of chocolate to develop a love for someone.
 I can say this is the exact same process needed for the nursing program.”
 Jacob and Makayla, who met while completing the prerequisites for admission to the program, have such determination and dedication, not only to their goals, but to one another.
 NPC Friends and Family is both proud and humbled to be able to help this couple achieve their dreams and become part of the nursing profession!